 How to make the recipe

-- Heat oil in a nonstick pan & saute the eggs until golden.
+- Heat 1 tbsp oil in a nonstick pan & saute the eggs until golden.

 - Remove the eggs to a plate & sprinkle 2 to 3 pinches of chilli powder.

-- Saute cinnamon, bay leaf, cardamoms and cloves just for a minute.
+- Add another tbsp oil.
+Saute cumin, bay leaf, cardamoms and cloves (optional) just for a minute.

 - Next add & fry the onion & chilli until golden.